stepheniel7340/github-tutorial/README.md

 4. Verify your account
 5. Select your plan free or $7 per month
 6. Do the survey and "submit"
 _That's it!_

 **_Next, set up an SSH key_**
-1. Go to settings of your IDE
-2. Find the SSH key and copy
-3. Go to Github
-4. Find the SSH key, click it
-5. Title and paste the SSH key
-6. Go to your IDE and enter in "ssh -T git@github.com"
-It should say _"Hi (username)!
-You've successfully authenticated, but GitHub does not provide shell access."_
-_You're done!_
+Follow the directions in this [link](https://github.com/hstatsep/ide50)

+**_Why do we need an SSH key?_**
+SSH key is used to access your account.
+We need it because rather than signing in multiple times to enter our account we only have to sign in once.
+An SSH key is also used to link your local repo to remote repo.

 ---
 ## Repository Setup